hozkok/hozkok.github.io/_posts/2022-06-11-on-building-software-systems.md

 #### FP vs OOP

 Not gonna lie, I am a fan of FP.
-Even though OOP helps a lot on modelling the real-world application business logic, it also leads to "unsafe" programming as it encourages stateful programming.
+Even though OOP helps a lot on modelling the real-world application business logic, it also leads to "unsafe" programming as it encourages stateful programming with mutation being the core data manipulation technique.
 This becomes a big issue when dealing with concurrency related problems.
 It is inherently hard to deal with concurrency problems, so it is best to avoid them.
+You can find my [presentation](/immutability-presentation) on immutable data structures related to the subject.

 ### Having a good taste